aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/data/get-address-cell-count-offset-entire-column-and-entire-row-of-the-range/_index.md

 ## **Get Address, Cell Count, Offset, Entire Column and Entire Row of the Range**
 The following sample code explains the usage of the methods and properties as discussed above.
 Please see the console output of the code given below for a reference.
 ## ` `**Sample Code**
-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Data-GetAddressCellCountOffsetEntireColumnAndEntireRowOfTheRange.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Data-GetAddressCellCountOffsetEntireColumnAndEntireRowOfTheRange.cs" >}}
 ## **Console Output**
 {{< highlight java >}}